stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/ChooseaClass/index.md

 Sometimes, a talent, feat or other feature might grant you expertise in a weapon, skill or tool that you are already proficient in.
 A character with expertise benefits from a second instance of advantage on their d20 roll.
 Additionally, passive scores that benefit from expertise increase by an additional +2, for a total of +6 together with the proficiency bonus.

 ### Mastery
 Sometimes, a talent, feat or other feature might grant you mastery in a weapon, skill or tool that you are already an expert at.
 A character with mastery benefits from a third instance of advantage on their d20 roll.
-Additionally, passive scores that benefit from expertise increase by an additional +1, for a total of +7 together with the proficiency and expertise bonuses.
+Additionally, passive scores that benefit from mastery increase by an additional +1, for a total of +7 together with the proficiency and expertise bonuses.

 ### Overrolling
 When the exact total of a check is relevant (for example, when determining the quality of a crafted item), for every die beyond the first that makes the target DC, you gain a +1 to your final result.
 For every natural 20 beyond the first, you gain a +2 to your final result.